A practical Zendesk Explore reporting tutorial for support managers

 Once you save your new report, you can pop it into a dashboard to see it alongside other key numbers.
 In the dashboard builder, you can add your saved report as a widget, move it around, and even add filters that control all the reports on the page at once, like a global date range.

-Zendesk Explore is pretty good at tracking the standard, historical stuff.
-These numbers are definitely important for understanding how you've performed, but they often don't give you a clear path forward.
+Zendesk Explore is excellent at tracking standard, historical data.
+These numbers are essential for understanding how you've performed, though many managers look for additional tools to help define the path forward.

 Essential metrics